ndtacata/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

   - subjectID column name is hardcoded to "subject"
   - activityID column name is hardcoded to "activity"
   - result column (measurement) name are set based on extracted data from features.txt
 5) Get the average of each variable for each activity and each subject and stored in an independent data set.
+Output is tidy_data.txt

-RESULTING DATA DESCRIPTION
+RESULTING DATA

-Identifier
+Column Names
 - activity
 - subject

-Measurement Names (result1, ..., result N)
 - tBodyAcc-mean()-X
 - tBodyAcc-mean()-Y
 - tBodyAcc-mean()-Z